othyn/tools-plus-plus/README.md

 ### Item Assets

 Original item model assets found in `~/Library/Application Support/minecraft/versions/1.12.2/1.12.2/assets/minecraft/textures/items` after first unpacking the base `1.12.2.jar` with an unarchiver.

+I then extract the iron colours from the iron bucket and used a sub-set of those to make a new pallet, which I've bundled with `./mods/src/main/resources/assets/toolsplusplus/textures/items/iron_stick.afpalette`.
+Then using Affinity Photo's ❤️ pixel tool, got to work transforming the tools into their new handle colours!

+## Todo

+- The `Area of Effect` logic, the horrible smelling duplicate code, needs abstracting out of the `ItemDiamond*Plus` classes and placing into an abstract class.
+Although need to think about logistics of that as the base class for each item extends differently.
+There may be a base shared class, such as `ItemTool` that I can base it off, but then the issue becomes then further extending for the type which is impossible... hmmm...

+- Add achievements.